D9J9V/1inch-FusionPlus/README.md

     │                   │  │                 │  │                 │
     └───────────────────┘  └─────────────────┘  └─────────────────┘
 ```
+  The core task is to create a trustless, intent-based swap between an EVM chain and the Bitcoin ecosystem, mirroring the Fusion Plus
+  architecture.
+This requires implementing an escrow/HTLC mechanism on the Bitcoin side and an orchestrator (resolver/relayer) to
+  manage the swap process

 ## Developer Setup
 - To test this project locally you'll need a supabase instance connection.
 It's used to store orders before execution.
 Apply the migration to you PG, add the envs used by the clients and run `npx supabase link` to be able to run the typegen command on the package.json